davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 I'm not sure there really _is_ more detail to show around this area, but it still feels a bit unsatisfying...

+## The Code

+All the code for this [can be found on GitHub](https://github.com/davidaramant/Fractals) if you're curious.
+I feel like I need a disclaimer here, however...
+At some point I got pretty sloppy with it (tons of hardcoded things, etc) because the code is really just a means to an end, not the end result.
+After coming back to it a year later I definitely I felt the pain from that because I couldn't find anything.
+Just the perils of a mostly solo hobby project, I guess.

 ## What's Next?

 Am I done with the Buddhabrot?
 A year ago, I would have said "probably."
 However, preparing for the talk got me thinking about it again, and there's still some areas that could be improved...